Have you ever been to Boston, Massachusetts? Did you visit the Boston Common?

 A Second Look at The Tragedy of the Commons

-As with the neomalthusian IPAT argument, there are many critiques of Hardin's view of the inevitable depletion of common resources.
-The first question you should ask when considering a scenario involving the human use of a common resource is: what is really driving resource depletion?
+As with the neomalthusian IPAT argument, there are many critiques of Hardin's view of the inevitable depletion of the commons.
+The first question you should ask when considering a scenario involving the human use of a shared resource is: what is really driving resource depletion?
 Hardin argues that it is individual selfishness.
 But take a second look at the Atlantic cod example.
 It is true that the fishery was massively overfished, leading to a significant collapse of the cod population.
-But was the overfishing really driven by the individual actions of private fishermen, or was it global market forces, large corporate interests, and lax environmental regulations?
-Remember, the fishermen that were bringing in cod in the North Atlantic were not families fishing for subsistence like those keeping a few cattle on the Boston Common.
-Nor are they small-scale fishermen.
-Commercial fishing like that of the North Atlantic cod is a highly capital intensive enterprise that involves large boats, significant resources for the time at sea, and corporate contracts.
+But was the overfishing really driven by the individual actions of private fishers, or was it global market forces, large corporate interests, and lax environmental regulations?
+Remember, the fishers that were bringing in cod in the North Atlantic were not families fishing for subsistence like those keeping a few cattle on the Boston Common.
+Nor are they small-scale fishers.
+Commercial fishing like that of the North Atlantic cod is a highly capital-intensive enterprise that involves large boats, significant resources for the time at sea, and corporate contracts.
 So is this resource degradation a tragedy of the commons, or an inherent problem of capitalism?
-If you read Hardin's article in Science, you will notice that he is essentially arguing for the closing of common resources in favor of private holdings, which is also a hallmark of capitalist market economics.
+If you read Hardin's article in Science, you will notice that he favors, when possible, the enclosure of common resources in favor of private holdings, which is a hallmark of capitalist market economics.
 This is not to say that capitalism is evil, just that like any other economic system, it is not perfect.
-And looking past the individual fishermen toward larger economic forces is a classic example of using scale in a geographic inquiry.
-Was it the fishermen living and working in the North Atlantic that depleted the fishery, or was it economic processes operating over much larger scales?
+And looking past the individual fishers toward larger economic forces is a classic example of using scale in a geographic inquiry.
+Was it the fishers living and working in the North Atlantic that depleted the fishery, or was it economic processes operating over much larger scales?
 Or was it some of both?

 The second thing to keep in mind when considering the tragedy of the commons is that it has been shown more often than not to be the same sort of doomsaying that we encountered with the IPAT predictions of future human tragedy.
 It is true that groups of humans do sometimes overuse and exhaust natural resources that could be renewable.
-But at least as frequently, we see examples of effective resource governance and stewardship (which we will read more about in the next section).
-This often happens with common resources on smaller scales, such as community forests, but the successes are too numerous to ignore.
+But at least as frequently, we see examples of effective institutions for resource governance and stewardship (which we will read more about in the next section).
 So when seeing something that looks like a tragedy of the commons - like global climate change - perhaps it is not just a problem of individual selfishness.
-Perhaps an equally significant problem is that the existing systems of governance are not matched to the scale of the problem and are therefore not able to effectively foster collective action.
+Perhaps an equally significant problem is that the existing systems of governance are not matched to the scale of the problem and are therefore not able to effectively foster successful cooperation.